The Tooly

-Septic tank is a common feature in our homes.
+Septic tanks are a common feature in nearly every "modern" home.
 You can’t live in a house that is not connected with a septic tank or central sewage system.

 In winter, everything that is not protected is frozen outside!
 Thus, it is one of the most frequently asked questions about the septic systems!
 Yet, you will not find a lot of resources on it!
 I don’t know why.